Evgeny Morozov’s “To Save Everything, Click Here”

 Yet this step, I increasingly believe, is a mistake.
 Solutionism is ultimately central planning by another name.
 The arrogance of the urban planner reappears as the arrogance of the agent-based modeller and the Internet entrepreneur: the plan is still monolithic, but now takes the shape of a network.
 As Steven Johnson says, when his “peer progressives” see a social problem, they design a peer network to solve it.
 But what has happened to the citizens in this network?
 They have been reduced to dumb followers of simple rules.
 The richness and complexity – all the interest, in fact – lies in the structure of the network.
 If the outcome isn’t what you want, well tweak the incentives, adjust the topology of the network, provide an additional option for the nodes (sorry, people) to choose from.
 For all its talk of bottom-up, decentralized thinking, the Internet-centric solutionists end up with an impoverished perspective of individual behaviour.

 Just because complex and rich behaviours can arise from simple rules doesn’t mean that people are simple beings.
-Any approach that applies both to murmurations of starlings or spin-glasses of magnetic ions as well as to cities of humans is, almost by definition, missing the distinctive features of human societies.
+Any theory that applies both to murmurations of starlings or spin-glasses of magnetic ions as well as to cities of humans is, almost by definition, missing the distinctive features of human societies.
 Complexity can arise from simplicity at the small scale, but macro-level complexity also arises from micro-level complexity.
 The subtle and ill-understood nature of our own needs and interactions will defeat the best efforts of solutionist planning, just has it has defeated those of central planning and of free markets.

 In his final chapters, Morozov appeals to this particularist view of the world, in which each node of a network is different from others, and in which general solutions don’t exist.
 To discard the importance of the details of our daily interactions, as the solutionists inevitably do, is to inevitably provoke unexpected responses, unintentional side effects, and unanticipated breakdowns of the solutionist schemes.
 When Brian Chesky of AirBnB complains that there are 30,000 different cities in which he wants to operate, and that it’s just not practical to negotiate with each one, he is not designing a bottom-up solution, he is imposing a top-down network.
 He is demanding that cities become “legible” in James Scott’s terminology, to his overarching (and simplistic) algorithms.